kaltura/developer-platform-docs/documentation/player-portal/web/v2/api.md

     })

-Finally many properties can be upated at runtime using [setKDPAttribute][17].
+Finally many properties can be updated at runtime using [setKDPAttribute][17].

 Kaltura service variables define define respective Kaltura API configuration.